digitalrebar/provision/doc/quickstart.rst

       d0c-c4-7a-e5-48-b6 login:

+Note the version may be different than is listed above.

 After the boot is complete, the UX *Machines* page should show the newly discovered machine.

 If you have installed another operating system ISO besides Sledgehammer, then you can now provision an operating system by setting the target workflow on the machine:

-#. select the target machine (indicated with a check in the left most box)
+#.
+Select the target machine (indicated with a check in the left most box)
+#.
+Click the "Profiles" bulk action tab
+#.
+Select the target profile (typically ``universal-application-ubuntu-20.04.2`` or ``universal-application-centos-8``)
+#.
+Apply the profile to the machine by clicking the ``+`` button to the right of the profile
+#.
+Click the "Machines" tab
-#. select the target workflow from the action list at the top of the page (typically centos-base or ubuntu-base)
+#.
+Select the target workflow from the action list at the top of the page (typically ``universal-linux-install``)
-#. press the "Run Workflow" button (looks like a play icon next to the workflow list)
+#.
+Press the "Run Workflow" button (looks like a play icon next to the workflow list)

 You should see immediate updates to the machine's stages and tasks as Digital Rebar processes the workflow.

-After installation completes, you can quickly return to Sledgehammer by running the ``discover-base`` workflow.
+After installation completes, you can quickly return to Sledgehammer by running the ``universal-discover`` workflow.

 .. _rs_qs_next_steps: